 - Effective control reduces the risk of cardiovascular disease, cerebrovascular disease, insulin resistance, hypertension and congestive heart failure.

-- CASA may be able to issue Class 1, 2 and 3 Certification if you can show evidence you condition is being satisfactory controlled.
+- CASA may be able to issue Class 1, 2 and 3 certification if you can show evidence your condition is being satisfactory controlled.